fermyon/spin/docs/content/http-trigger.md

 print("hello world\n");
 ```

-The [Go SDK for Spin](./go-components.md) is built on the Wagi executor support.
+The [Go SDK for Spin](./go-components.md) supports the Spin executor.
 Here is another example, written in [Grain](https://grain-lang.org/),
 a new programming language that natively targets WebAssembly: